alloy/graphql-finland/talk.md

 ## Errors vs errors

-First of all, I wanted to take a step back and talk about errors in general.
+First of all, I want to take a step back and talk about errors in general.
 The nomenclature around these can get confusing, suffice to say that during this session we’ll talk about these two types:

-1. Errors that occurred during query execution that were unexpected and _could_ lead to corrupted data.
+1. Errors that occur during query execution, that were unexpected, and _could_ lead to corrupted data.
 We’ll refer to these as (top-level) ‘GraphQL errors’, going forward.

    These could be due to hardware failures, such as running out of memory or disk space, network failures, or unexpected